loophp/repository-monadic-helper/README.md

 eitherFindOneBy(array $criteria): Either<Throwable, MyCustomEntity>
 ```

-An exception is generated and wrapped in the monad when the returned result is `null`.
+An exception is generated and wrapped in the monad when the returned result is
+`null`.

 ## Todo

-* Improve documentation and code examples.
+- Improve documentation and code examples.

 ## Contributing

-Feel free to contribute by sending Github pull requests.
+Feel free to contribute by sending pull requests.
+We are a usually very
+responsive team and we will help you going through your pull request from the
+beginning to the end.

-If you can't contribute to the code, you can also sponsor me on [Github][5].
+For some reasons, if you can't contribute to the code and willing to help,
+sponsoring is a good, sound and safe way to show us some gratitude for the hours
+we invested in this package.

+Sponsor me on [Github][github sponsors link] and/or any of [the
+contributors][contributors].

 ## Changelog